matbloch/coding_quickstarter/Web/Amazon/Networking.md

 **Subnet Setup Best practice**

-- use public subnets for external resources and private subnets for internal ressources
+- use public subnets for external resources and private subnets for internal resources
 - different routing tables for private and public subnets
-- public subnets share a single routing table; the only route they use is to the internet-gateway to communictate with the internet
+- public subnets share a single routing table; the only route they use is to the Internet-gateway to communicate with the Internet